 A mission was built, with Jesuit priests and soldiers left behind to ensure the heathen Tequesta became proper Christians.
 Before long the Tequesta and their new Spanish friends weren't getting along, and well, you can guess how that one ended.

-During the 16th, 17th and 18th centuries, many a Spanish plate ship met its demise on the treacherous shoals and reefs off Key Biscayne.
+During the 16th, 17th and 18th centuries, many a Spanish galleon laden with gold met its demise on the treacherous shoals and reefs off Key Biscayne.

 Much of the treasure from these wrecks remains to be discovered.